 By focusing on our partners and their needs, we feel we can have a greater impact on the Kingdom of God in the High Country.
 Through the support of partners and member missionaries, Alliance truly sees local missions as an opportunity to strengthen and encourage those serving in our community.

 Local Community Partnerships:

 Mark Valentine | CRU

 Mark Valentine is the Campus Director for CRU at Appalachian State University.
-This is his 14th year leading this ministry and his main responsibilities are shepherding the staff team of six, giving vision and direction to the overall ministry, evangelism and discipleship with students, and leading a men’s Bible study of key upperclassmen.
+This is his 19th year in ministry with CRU at ASU and his main responsibilities are shepherding the staff team of six, giving vision and direction to the overall ministry, evangelism and discipleship with students, and leading a men’s Bible study of key upperclassmen.

 De La Cruz Farms

 De la Cruz Farms exists to provide safe, interactive experiences for children and families to know God and Jesus Christ in a horse and farm environment.
 They are privileged to serve families that may be facing difficult life situations or challenging needs.
 Their core values include sharing the person of Jesus Christ, discipling children and families, and nurturing God’s creation.
 Activities include participating in a Bible truth time, helping with farm chores, learning about horse handling and riding, taking part in beekeeping, growing vegetables in a garden, or enjoying art/play activities.

 Freedom Farm Ministries